How CertScore Verifies Your Credentials

 Accredible (credential.net): Verified or Self-Reported

-Accredible supports the OBI standard, but not every credential includes the email hash.
+Accredible supports credential verification, but not every credential includes the data needed to confirm ownership.
 The flow:

-5. If no hash: We confirm the credential is real but can't prove ownership, so the result is self_reported
+- If not: We confirm the credential is real but can't confirm ownership, so the result is self_reported

 The result depends on how the issuing organization configured their Accredible account.
-Many issuers enable full OBI compliance, but some don't include the recipient email hash.
+Many issuers enable full ownership verification, but some do not.

 EC-Council (ASPEN): Self-Reported

 EC-Council certifications (CEH, CCISO, CND, etc.) are among the most respected in cybersecurity.
-Unfortunately, EC-Council's ASPEN verification system does not currently offer an API or email hash verification mechanism.
+Unfortunately, EC-Council's ASPEN verification system does not currently offer a programmatic way for third parties to confirm credential ownership.

 Why not verified?
 ASPEN is a public, read-only webpage.
-It provides no authenticated API, no email hash endpoint, and no mechanism for a credential holder to programmatically prove ownership to a third-party platform.
+It provides no mechanism for a credential holder to programmatically prove ownership to a third-party platform.

 Result: always self_reported, 0 points.